booch/presentations/Architecture-Big-and-Small/slides.md

 ???

-- In 1994, the "Gang of Four" published **the** book on software design patterns
+- In 1994, **the** book on software design patterns was published
     - Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides
+        - AKA "The Gang of Four" (GoF)

 - Covers 23 patterns
     - Mostly in Java and C++
-        - Some of these apply to Ruby
+        - Some of these apply to Ruby; some do not

 - Erich Gamma:
     - Started PhD in 1988